A Quantum Algorithmic Approach to Multiconfigurational Valence Bond Theory: Insights from Interpretable Circuit Design

-The linear H$_4$ and H$_6$ hydrogen chains are prominent benchmark systems that have been applied in the context of Refs.~\cite{kottmann2022molecular} as well as in Ref.~\cite{stair2020multireference} that introduced the Multi-Reference Selected Quantum Krylov (MRSQK) method -- a real-time evolution approach towards approximating the Krylov subspace in Eq.~\eqref{eq:krylov}.
-In Fig.~\ref{fig:mrqk_comparison} we compare the $G(N,M)+U_\text{R}$ energies with MRSQK with respect to the size of the many-body basis $N$ that is for our method the number of graph-based circuits and for MRSQK the number of multi-reference starting points of the real-time evolution.
-We see that $G(N,N)$ always outperforms MRSQK in all flavors while $G(N>2,2)$ energies can not improve upon the non-Trotterized quantum Krylov variant and $G(N>4,0)$ can not improve upon the Trotterized variant with 8 Trotter steps.
-Based on the observations on the rectangular H$_4$ example, this is not further surprising as we would expect the higher order graphs only to bring significant improvements when they are included into the concerted optimization.
+The linear H$_4$ and H$_6$ hydrogen chains are prominent benchmark systems that have been applied in the context of Ref.~\citenum{kottmann2022molecular} as well as in Ref.~\citenum{stair2020multireference} that introduced the Multi-Reference Selected Quantum Krylov (MRSQK) method -- a real-time evolution approach towards approximating the Krylov subspace in Eq.~\eqref{eq:krylov}. {In particular, the MRSQK method starts with $d$ selected Slater determinants instead of a single initial state $\ket{\psi_0}$ to generate the non-orthogonal Krylov subspace.
+Additional effective basis states are constructed by applying the time evolution operator generated by the molecular Hamiltonian in Eq.~\eqref{eq:hamiltonian} leading to $N = d(s + 1)$ Krylov basis states.
+In order to implement this on a quantum processor, Trotterization with different number of Trotter steps ($m$) is necessary.
+In Fig.~\ref{fig:mrqk_comparison} we compare the $G(N,M)+U_\text{R}$ energies with MRSQK($N,m$) and SRQK($N,m$) with respect to the size of the many-body basis $N$ that is, the number of states in the Krylov basis.
+SRQK corresponds to MRSQK with a single initial state (the Hartree-Fock determinant) and NT-SRQK to a non Trotterized simulation ($m \rightarrow \infty$) -- note that $m$ and $M$ are not related.
+For H$_6$ we set $d=2$ and used $s\in\{0,1,2\}$ for the $N=2,4,6$ energies.
+For the (NT-)SRQK results $N=s$ and $d=1$ by definition.} We see that {$G(N,N)+U_\text{R}$} always outperforms MRSQK in all flavors while $G(N>2,2)$ energies can not improve upon the non-Trotterized quantum Krylov variant and $G(N>4,0)$ can not improve upon the Trotterized variant with 8 Trotter steps.
+Based on the observations form the previous section, this is not further surprising as we would expect the higher order graphs only to bring significant improvements when they are included into the concerted optimization.
 Note that apart from the basis size $N$ the $G(N,M)$ method requires significantly shallower circuits compared to the Trotterized real-time evolutions necessary to generate the MRSQK basis (see Tab.~\ref{tab:cnot_counts}).